The changes in Microsoft Project Server 2016 compared to the previous version 2013 mainly affect the following areas:

 Migration of Project Server: SharePoint and Project Server 2010 users must migrate to 2013 before they can migrate their environment to Microsoft Project Server 2016.
 Using the same method, the migration to Project Server 2019 can be done in another step.

+The current version is called Microsoft Project Server Subscription Edition.
 If you are still working with an earlier version of Project Server, you should know the end dates for mainstream support and the chargeable extended support of your versions.
 The deadlines are: